lablup/aiotusclient/docs/gsg/testing.rst

 How to run
 ~~~~~~~~~~

-Execute the gateway and at least one agent (in their corresponding virtualenvs and hosts):
+Execute the gateway and at least one agent in their respective virtualenvs and hosts:

 .. code-block:: console

    $ python -m ai.backend.client.gateway.server
    $ python -m ai.backend.client.agent.server
+   $ python -m ai.backend.client.agent.watcher

 Then run the tests: